basp/legendary-fiesta/README.md

 # Legendary Fiesta (Big Bang Cats)
-It's an idle game but also active.
+It's an idle game that can be played actively as well.
 You don't know what you're doing until you do and then you don't.
-Introducing crazy cats and weird lore.We present a story but not an ending.
+Introducing crazy cats and weird lore.
+We present a story but not an ending.
 Your quest is to uncover the answer to life the universe and everything.